-Dental licensure complaints may result when a patient's concerns with treatment are not addressed.
+Dental licensure complaints (also referred to as "license protection matters") may result when a patient's concerns with treatment are not addressed.
 A complaint may result from a simple misunderstanding or miscommunication.
-Patients also may seek to pursue a licensing complaint when they are unable to obtain legal counsel to represent them in a malpractice suit.
+Patients also may seek to pursue a licensing board complaint when they are unable to obtain legal counsel to represent them in a malpractice suit.

-Licensing board complaints may also be submitted by non-patient third parties, such as other healthcare providers, including dentists and dental insurance companies.
-States may also allow anonymous complaint submissions.
-And while states may have some flexibility regarding the investigation of license complaints, many state legislatures have enacted legislation that requires the state dental board to investigate every complaint filed against a dental licensee.
+Licensing board complaints also may be submitted by non-patient third parties, such as other healthcare providers, including dentists and dental insurance companies.
+States also may allow anonymous complaint submissions.
+Although states may have some flexibility regarding the investigation of license complaints, many state legislatures have enacted statutes that require the state dental board to investigate every complaint filed against a dental licensee.

-Irrespective of the source, a licensing complaint begins when a complaint is received by the dental licensing board about a licensed dentist or other licensee within the board's purview.
+Irrespective of the source, a licensing board complaint begins when a complaint is received by the dental licensing board about a licensed dentist or other licensee within the board's purview.
 State law or administrative rules provide the details of the process, which may vary significantly by state.
 Dentists should, therefore, review and understand both the standards to which they will be held and the process their state board will follow in the event that a complaint is filed.